 Patrick gave the Oxford Condensed Matter Physics seminar on A needle in a needlestack – exploiting functional inhomogeneity for optimized nano-optoelectronics.
 In this talk, he presented on recent advances in using high-throughput spectroscopy to study nanowires for optoelectronic applications.

 Patrick spoke and both Arturo and Stefan gave posters at the 2019 UK Semiconductor Nanowire Meeting, held at Corpus Christi College in Oxford.
-The event was chaired by Patrick and Michael Johnston (Oxford Physics), and it brought nearly 35 researchers from 10 universities together to discuss nanowire research in the UK.
+The event was chaired by Patrick and Michael Johnston (Oxford Physics), and it brought nearly 35 researchers from 10 universities together to discuss nanowire research in the

 Our recent work on single-nanowire terahertz detectors has been published in a special issue of the Lithuanian Journal of Physics, celebrating the 70th birthday of Prof. Arunas Krotkus.
 In this work, Dr Kun Peng used single-nanowire terahertz detectors with different capping to understand the relative contribution of the core and

 Patrick spoke at the UK III-V nanowire meeting in Oxford on March 20th on “Big-data for nano-wires”.
 This meeting brought together the UK community in nanowire growth and characterisation for a one-day workshop.
 PhD student Arturo gave a poster on his most recent work related to nanowire statistics.